-The impartial arbitrator is to be selected by agreement between the respective Co-Chairpersons of the Joint Pennsylvania State Committee within fifteen (15) working days after the notice has been given.
-If the parties fail to agree on an arbitrator, either party may request the Bureau of Mediation to submit a list of seven possible arbitrators to the respective Co-Chairpersons.
-The Co-Chairpersons shall, within fifteen (15) working days of the receipt of said list, meet for the purpose of selecting the arbitrator by alternately striking one name from the list until one name remains.
-The Employer Chairperson shall strike the first name.
+The impartial arbitrator is to be selected by agreement between the respective Co-Chairpersons of the Joint Pennsylvania State Committee within 15 working days after the notice has been given.
+If the parties fail to agree on an impartial arbitrator, either party may request the American Arbitration Association to submit a list of seven possible arbitrators to the respective Co-Chairpersons.

+The Co-Chairpersons shall, within 15 working days of the receipt of said list, select the arbitrator by alternately striking one name from the list until one name remains.
+The Commonwealth Chairperson shall strike the first name.

 Each case shall be considered on its merits and the collective bargaining agreement shall constitute the basis upon which the decision shall be rendered.

-The arbitrator shall neither add to, subtract from, nor modify the provisions of this Agreement.
+The arbitrator shall neither add to, subtract from, nor modify the provisions of the Agreement.
 The arbitrator shall be confined to the precise issue submitted for arbitration and shall have no authority to determine any other issues not so submitted.

-A decision of the Step 2 and Step 3 Joint Committees or by the arbitrator shall be final and binding on both parties.
-The arbitrator shall be required to issue a decision within thirty (30) days after the close of the hearing.
+A decision of the Step 2 Joint State Committee or by the arbitrator shall be final and binding on both parties.
+The arbitrator shall be required to issue a decision within 30 days after the close of the hearing.

 Both the Commonwealth and the Union recognize that the period between the first day of archery season till the end of muzzleloader season is an extremely busy time for all Pennsylvania Game Commission Personnel.
-In view of this recognition, both parties agree to attempt to avoid the scheduling of non-discharge arbitration cases during this period of time.
+In view of this recognition, both parties agree to attempt to avoid the scheduling of non-discharge arbitration cases during this period of time, unless there exists a case with a substantial monetary dispute.

-Arbitration of grievances alleging a violation of Article 25, Sections 4, 5, 6, 7, 8, and 9 will be conducted by an Arbitration Panel as described in Article 25, Section 13.
+Arbitration of grievances alleging a violation of Article 25, Sections 4, 5, 6, 7, and 8, will be conducted by an Arbitration Panel as described in Article 25, Section 12.